Very useful practical tips and information. Some immediate take home actions.

 • When an inspector calls, who will know what, what will they have forgotten and what will they later wish they had said?

 There is no time not to be ready.

-What really matters to government is whether or not schools are compliant with all the regulations by which they are bound.
+What really matters to the DfE is whether or not schools are compliant with all the regulations by which they are bound.
 However different from each other independent schools may be, they should be absolutely united in their compliance with the Independent School Standards and Regulations (ISSR) and – for boarding schools – the National Minimum Standards (NMS).

 In recent years there have been unexpected problems with compliance.
 Hence the new demand for more frequent inspections and at shorter notice.
 At least every 3 years, ‘brought forward’ if there is reasonable cause, so you cannot relax if your school was inspected last term.